Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Support the hospital with a donation that helps kids get the care they need.

-Our multidisciplinary center is one of the oldest in the country, bringing together pediatric specialists in Gastroenterology, Pulmonology, and Otolaryngology (Ears, Nose and Throat), as well as and other subspecialties, to manage the care of children with a variety of disorders involving the airway and digestive system.
+Boston Children’s Aerodigestive Program sees patients who have trouble swallowing, breathing or have related gastrointestinal issues in addition to respiratory symptoms.
+This program is one of the oldest in the country, bringing together pediatric specialists in gastroenterology, pulmonology, feeding therapy and other subspecialties such as otolaryngology, to manage the care of children with a variety of disorders involving the respiratory and digestive system.

-Unlike many other Aerodigestive centers, Boston Children's focuses on both the short and long-term medical needs of its patients.
-Specialists from different fields will evaluate your child during a single visit, and after careful discussion, create a comprehensive evaluation and treatment plan.
+Unlike many other aerodigestive programs, we focus on both the short- and long-term medical needs of our patients.
+Specialists from different fields will evaluate your child during a single visit and, after careful discussion, will create a comprehensive evaluation and treatment plan.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”